 Design

-Since the quadcopter itself was purchased as a package the main design of the frame was not changed much.
+Since the quadcopter itself was purchased as a package, the main design of the frame was not changed much.
 The changes that were made are the addition of a second platform to hold the Raspberry Pi, four 3D printed brackets to hold the sonar modules, changing many of the nylon screws out for metal ones, and securing the laser range finder to the frame.

-Sonar modules are used as the main object avoidance device due to their range and energy efficiency.
-Adding the four sonar modules towards the center on each of the sides of the center body of the quadcopter was done as it is seen as the most logical position to be placed in.
-Having the sonars closer to the main body would give the pulse a greater range left to right as the signal travels out and helps to make sure that closer objects are still seen.
-Initially it was thought that the downdraft of the propellers may cause interference with the sonars but after tests were run it was evident that this was not the case.
+Sonar modules are used as the sensors for object avoidance due to their range and energy costs.
+Adding the four sonar modules towards the center on each of the sides of the center body of the quadcopter was done as it was perceived as the most logical position to be placed them.
+Having the sonars closer to the main body gives the pulse a greater range left to right as the signal travels out and helps to ensure that closer objects are detected.
+Initially, it was thought that the downdraft of the propellers may cause interference with the sonars but after tests were run it was evident that this was not the case.

-Using the laser range finder (LRF) as the main device to tell the distance to the alvar markers ensures that a very accurate measurement is taken so determining the coordinate system is as accurate as possible.
-Placing the LRF facing the front of the quadcopter was done because of the camera also facing the front.
-Using image processing on the images returned of the alvar markers, the program will be able to determine if the laser range finder is accurately pointing towards the alvar marker and adjust if the need arises.
+We use a laser range finder (LRF) as the sensor for measuring distance to the alvar markers, and this ensures that we have an accurate measurement to help determine the coordinate system as accurate as possible.
+Placing the LRF facing frontward was done because the camera also facfronts this direction and this simplifies the suse of these coordinating sensors.
+Using image processing on the images returned of the ALVAR markers, the program will be able to determine if the laser range finder is accurately pointing towards an ALVAR marker and adjust the facing direction if this is needed.

-Navigating the rooms by following the right wall was seen as the simplest and most effective way to navigate the rooms.
+Navigating the rooms by following the right wall was the simplest and most effective way we came up with to navigate the two rooms.
 The quadcopter navigates facing the direction of the second room at all times so that the quadcopter only has to focus on going forward.
-In the case where an object should be found in its way in the first room, the quadcopter will be able to navigate around it since all boxes are known to be at least a 5 feet apart, plenty of room for the quadcopter to navigate through.
-When the quadcopter reaches a corner with a wall in front of it and to its left.
+In the case where an object should be found in its way in the first room, the quadcopter navigates around it since all boxes are known to be at least a 5 feet apart, which is plenty of room for the quadcopter to navigate through.
+When the quadcopter reaches a corner with a wall in front of it and to its left we term this the end condition of the navigation part of the algorithm.
 After detecting a wall after shifting left for some time, the quadcopter knows it is in the room with the ball and the search can begin for the ALVAR markers and ball.

-Searching for the ball first from the corner of the room is the stronger option as the ALVAR markers should be easier to detect from above the position of the ball.
+Searching for the ball first from the corner of the room is the stronger option as the ALVAR markers should be easier to detect from above the ball.
 After locating the ALVAR markers from this position and measuring their distances from the ball a system of equations can be used to determine the ball’s position within the room.
 From this the local coordinate system of the room can be determined.

 Acknowledgement